Feline immunodeficiency virus: Wild felids

 Comparisons of FIV subtypes illustrate rapid evolution and highlights divergence in FIV strains.
 FIV-Pco, which is specific to American pumas, has two highly divergent subtypes.
 Several studies have demonstrated subtypes A and B to have long branch lengths and low geographic similarities which indicates the possibility of two separate FIV introductions into populations coupled with a long residence time.
-In the late Pleistocene, pumas fell victim to the ice age, went extinct in North America except for a small inbred population in Florida, and did not re-emerge until 10-12,000 years ago.
+In the late Pleistocene, pumas fell victim to the ice age, went extinct in North America except for a small inbred population in Florida, and did not re-emerge until 10–12,000 years ago.
 Phylogenetic analysis of FIV-Pco strains in Central, South, and North America show Central and South American strains are more closely related to North American strains than to each other.
 This suggests FIV-Pco was already present in South American pumas which repopulated North America.

 In African lions, FIV-Ple has diverged in to six subtypes A-F which exhibit distinct geographical endemicity to some degree.
 Approximately 2 million years ago, African lions arose and dispersed throughout Africa, Asia, and North, Central, and South America.
 Modern lions currently reside only on the African continent except for a small population in India.
 There is no documented disease association of FIV, but seroprevalence in free- ranging lion populations are estimated to be roughly 90%.
 Phylogenetic analysis of FIV-Ple subtypes A, B, and C show high intra and interindividual genetic diversity and sequence divergence comparable to genetic differences to strains from other Felidae species.
 These findings indicate these strains evolved in geographically distant lion populations; however, recent occurrences of these strains within populations in Serengeti National Park suggests recent convergence in the same population.

+Prevalence in wild felids

+Feline Immunodeficiency Virus (FIV) is widely distributed across Africa, Asia, North America, South America, and Central America, but it has not been found in Oceania.
+The virus affects a majority of species, including lions, hyenas, pumas, leopards, jaguars, bobcats, and tigers.
+Currently, FIV has been documented in over nineteen wild felid species due to its transmission through blood and saliva, which often occurs during aggressive interactions.

+Transmission and Susceptibility

+FIV is more rampant in non-Panthera lineages, such as lynxes, bobcats, cheetahs, and pumas, compared to Panthera species like lions, leopards, jaguars, and tigers.
+Studies indicate that lynxes are more susceptible to FIV due to higher levels of the A3Z3 protein, part of the APOBEC3 family, which limits virus replication in felids.
+However, A3Z3 mutations do not significantly alter viral genes, suggesting that other genetic or environmental factors may influence the virus's effects.

+Members of the Panthera genus exhibit higher levels of protective protein expression, potentially mitigating the severity of infection.
+Additionally, carnivorous diets contribute to FIV transmission, as larger wild felids may contract the virus by consuming smaller, infected prey species, increasing the rates of infection.